Birds of Prey (TV series): Episodes

-Media releases
+Reception

+On Rotten Tomatoes the show has a 52% rating based on reviews from 25 critics.

+Home media

 Birds of Prey was released on Region 1 DVD on July 15, 2008.
 The four-disc collection includes the thirteen episodes that were broadcast plus the unaired pilot, which features Sherilyn Fenn as Harley Quinn, and all three seasons of the Flash-animated series Gotham Girls.
 The episodes are presented in letterboxed widescreen format.

-Some music differs from the original televised version including the theme song ("My Remedy"), which in the original airing was "Revolution" by Aimee Allen, as well as additional songs such as "Harder to Breathe" by Maroon 5 in the second episode and the fight music "All the Things She Said" by t.A.T.u. in the final episode which was replaced with "Beautiful Freak" by Dirty Children.
+Some music differs from the original televised version including the theme song ("My Remedy"), which in the original airing was "Revolution" by Aimee Allen, as well as additional songs such as "Harder to Breathe" by Maroon 5 in the second episode, and the fight music "All the Things She Said" by t.A.T.u. in the final episode which was replaced with "Beautiful Freak" by Dirty Children.

-Ashley Scott, Dina Meyer, and Rachel Skarsten were reunited on April 25, 2015 at Hollywood Show at the Westin Los Angeles Airport Hotel.

 Arrowverse

 Ashley Scott reprises her role as Helena Kyle for the Arrowverse crossover event "Crisis on Infinite Earths", which retroactively establishes the world of Birds of Prey as Earth-203 before the Anti-Monitor (played by LaMonica Garrett) destroys it.
 Dina Meyer additionally reprises her role as Barbara Gordon, though only in an uncredited vocal capacity.